Nico-Shock/Switch-Jailbreaking-Toturial/README.md

 # Loading CFW Atmosphere

-1. go to "Launch" in Hekate under Home and select "Atmosphere emuMMC" to boot into it.
+1. go to "Launch" in Hekate under Home and select "Atmosphere (EmuNAND)" to boot into it.

 # Load Homebrew

    - You can start Homebrew through the album, or you can hold down R and start a legitime game to launch Homebrew with admin rights and open an app from there.
    - You can also download and use new apps from the Homebrew App Store.

-# Avoid switch ban (as good as possible)
+# Avoid switch bans

 1. Go to the Album in the CFW to open Homebrew and select "90dns setter."
 2. Press "X" to configure the DNS settings for each network, and select "Y" to restart.
 3. In the Homebrew menu, select "90dns testing utility" and check if the Nintendo services have been blocked.
+4. 4.
+You can also go to "Console" under System Settings and turn off the "Send Error Reports" option (ideally also in SysNand or Stock Mode).

 # **IMPORTANT!!!**